 When cutting water-damaged drywall, make a straight cut at least two inches above the waterline.
 You may also need to remove damaged studs, floors, cabinets, and ceilings.
-Apply the first coat of joint compound or “mud”.
+After that, apply the first coat of joint compound or “mud”.
 The secret behind the mud is to cover the joint and use the mud to mix it in the repair with the rest of the wall.

 Spread the mud at a distance of 4 to 6 inches from the edge of the repair.
 Allow this layer to dry completely for 12 to 24 hours and then sand the ridges.
 Be sure to wear a dust mask.
-If you have experienced a water incident in your home lasted only a short period of time and did not involve a lot of water, for example, a simple overflowing toilet or a leaking appliance that was noticed and fixed quickly, the water may not be absorbed into the drywall, and it may not be necessary to replace it if you handle it immediately.
+If you have experienced a water incident in your home that lasted only a short period of time and did not involve a lot of water, for example, an overflowing toilet or a leaking appliance that was noticed and fixed quickly, you may not need to replace your drywall if you handle it immediately.
 Carefully inspect the area, check the entire damaged area, look for damage to the lower floors, access space or other hidden areas.
-For professional drywall water damage restoration and reconstruction, call your local PuroClean office.
-In some serious cases where there is serious water damage, you may need to call a professional contractor to repair the source of the leak or to repair damaged walls or ceiling.
+If there is serious water damage, you may need to call a professional contractor to repair the source of the leak or to repair damaged walls or ceiling.

 Depending on the type of damage and where water has entered, the drywall must be replaced in whole or in part.
 Place buckets under the damaged roof and burst any water bubbles with a screwdriver or screw to release any water.
 If the drywall only shows water spots but is not structurally compromised, they can be repaired by cutting out the damaged part.
-If the water source is contaminated by sewage or other toxic sources, the drywall in the damaged area is likely to be contaminated and must be disposed of.
-At the softer end, water can cause a simple water stain that can sometimes be treated with some drywall compound and paint.
-Lift carpets for water and look for any other water stains, rusty screws and other signs of water or dampness throughout the house.
-So, whether you're cleaning up a leak in your attic or a flood, you need to repair the water-damaged drywall as soon as possible.
+If the water source is contaminated by sewage or other toxic sources, however, the drywall in the damaged area is likely to be contaminated and must be disposed of.
+At the softer end of water damage, simple water stains can sometimes be treated with some drywall compound and paint.
+Lift carpets for water and look for any other water stains, rusty screws and other signs of water or dampness throughout your house.
+For professional drywall water damage restoration and reconstruction, call your local PuroClean office.